johnthehow/posdist/README.md

 1. Extract plain-text corpora (`<language>_news_<year>_1M-sentences.txt`) from compressed archives (`<language>_news_<year>_1M.tar.gz`).
 2. Put extracted text files under a same directory for further reference.

-To get a corpus covering all years of collection, simply concatenate all extracted texts.
+To get a corpus covering all years of collection (which will be used in following analysis), simply concatenate all extracted texts.

 Corpus pre-preprocessing is run with: